Where Is My Mind? - Issue 79: Catalysts - Nautilus

 While the claustrum may not be the seat of consciousness, it could still be a kind of chauffeur for it.
 Primates, especially humans, can be surprisingly absent-minded: We are often barely aware of our commutes to work until we take a wrong turn and, suddenly, the sensory world grabs our attention.
 Navigational habits allow primates to effectively auto-pilot through a lot of tasks, until there are unpredicted changes that spur cognitive demand, igniting the claustrum.
 How a possible cognitive control-like function for the claustrum relates to consciousness remains a matter of debate.

-In October, the Society for Claustrum Research convened in Chicago where Christof Koch, from the Allen Institute, and one of us, Brian Mathur, held an open, albeit unresolved, discussion on the degree to which the claustrum may conduct consciousness.
+In October, the Society for Claustrum Research convened in Chicago where Koch, from the Allen Institute, and one of us, Brian N. Mathur, held an open, albeit unresolved, discussion on the degree to which the claustrum may conduct consciousness.
 At the subsequent Society for Neuroscience meeting, new preliminary data encouraged revisiting the thalamus as a possible neural correlate for consciousness.
 These data would appear to place the seat of consciousness in another structure, but neuroscientists now largely suspect, thanks to Carpenter and Crick, that any neural correlate of consciousness functions as a part of a broader, dynamic neural network.

 For example, Bernard Baars, who developed Global Workspace theory, argues that consciousness does not arise from a single anatomical hub like a claustrum.
 Instead, it emerges from a complex network of functional hubs working together in a sort of neuronal “cloud computing” format.